 This course provides all 30 hours of CE that you need!
 This course will review key concepts and principles of Property & Casualty insurance.
 It includes 5 hours of ethics, 25 hours of general content and the mandatory exam.
 No additional reporting fees.

 NV Division of Insurance ID: 25142

 Nevada 8 Hour Initial LTC Continuing Education Course

 This 8 hour class is approved by the State of Nevada.
-It meets the mandatory education requirement to start selling Long Term Care Insurance.
-No additional reporting fees.
+It meets the mandatory initial continuing education requirement to start selling Long Term Care Insurance for licensed producers.

 NV Division of Insurance ID: 19805